metacpan/metacpan-cpan-extracted/distros/C/Catalyst-Model-Curio/README.md

 method, returning something else of your choice.

-You could, for example, have a method in your Curio class which returns the the resource that your Curio object makes:
+You could, for example, have a method in your Curio class which returns the resource that your Curio object makes:

 ```perl
 sub connect {